touqeeranjum/PowerCLI/README.md

 # Storage
 * All 5 ESXi hosts have access to NFS storage disk on Windows Server
 * 2 of 5 ESXi hosts have access to iSCSI storage
-* 3 0f 5 ESXi hosts have access to vSAN storage
+* 3 of 5 ESXi hosts have access to vSAN storage

 # POWERSHELL
 * NFS and iSCSI services are installed